yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 1. Choose your development framework.
     - [Tokenized Strategy Foundry Mix](https://github.com/yearn/tokenized-strategy-foundry-mix)
     - [Tokenized Strategy Ape Mix](https://github.com/yearn/tokenized-strategy-ape-mix)

-2. Set up local environment with selected mix.
-Each mix has detailed instructions in the "How To Start" section of the README, of specific requirements as well as cloning instructions and needed environment variables.
+2. Set up a local environment with the selected mix.
+Each mix has detailed instructions in the "How To Start" section of the README, specific requirements needed, as well as cloning instructions and required environment variables.

-4. Assure tests pass.
-Each mix comes with a small set of pre-written tests, to serve as examples and can be used to make sure your local repository is set up properly before adding your own logic.
+3. Assure the tests pass.
+Each mix comes with a small set of pre-written tests which serve as examples.
+They can be used to make sure your local repository is set up properly before adding your own logic.

 ## Strategy Writing